 AWS Lambda, its function-as-a-service solution, can achieve very significant results: you can do 20–30K runs for just $1 (under a pay-as-you-go model), run 10K functions in parallel, and easily integrate with other AWS services.
 AWS allows you to easily connect to an API, chatbot, database, or stream of events.

 Rustem Feyzkhanov walks you through deploying the TensorFlow model for image captioning on AWS infrastructure.
 Rustem also shows how to construct serverless workflows for deep learning that enable you to conduct A/B testing of the models, canary deployments, and error handling.

 Rustem Feyzkhanov is a machine learning engineer at Instrumental, where he creates analytical models for the manufacturing industry.
-Rustem is passionate about serverless infrastructure (and AI deployments on it) and has ported several packages to AWS Lambda from TensorFlow, Keras, and scikit-learn for ML to PhantomJS, Selenium, and WRK for web scraping.
+Rustem is passionate about serverless infrastructure (and AI deployments on it) and is the author of the course and book “Serverless Deep Learning with TensorFlow and AWS Lambda”.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org